freelansire/react-ClarifaiApi/README.md

 ###BACK END.
 1. Clone or download this repo.
-2. Open BACKend folder in editor
+2. Open BACKend folder in editor.
 3. To avoid conflicts in port, you can change port number at bottom of 'server.js' file from 3000 to 3001
 3. Run `npm install`
 4. Run `npm start` API local endpoint: http://localhost:3001/